awslabs/cloudformation-accustom/README.md

 - `enforceUseOfClass` (Boolean) : When this is set to `True`, you must use a `ResponseObject`.
 This is implicitly set to true if no Lambda Context is provided.
 - `hideResourceDeleteFailure` (Boolean) : When this is set to `True` the function will return `SUCCESS` even on getting an Exception for `Delete` requests.
-- `redactProperties` (Dictionary of Lists) : For more details on how this works please see "Redacting Confidential Information From Logs"
+- `redactConfig` (accustom.RedactionConfig) : For more details on how this works please see "Redacting Confidential Information From Logs"
-- `redactMode` (accustom.RedactMode) : For more details on how this works please see "Redacting Confidential Information"
-- `redactResponseURL` (Boolean) : For more details on how this works please see "Redacting Confidential Information"
 - `timeoutFunction` (Boolean): Will automatically send a failure signal to CloudFormation before Lambda timeout provided that this function is executed in Lambda.

 Without a `ResponseObject` the decorator will make the following assumptions: